 Since this is only a brief comment, I don't think it rises to the level of proof (or dis-proof), but it does not sound encouraging.

-Database of 80,000 descendants as a Rootsweb Word Connect Family Tree, probably includes data from Yarnell's DRC.
-(Had been presented as an Ancestry World Tree.)
+Database of 80,002 descendants as a Rootsweb Word Connect Family Tree, probably includes data from Yarnell's DRC.
+(Had initially been presented as an Ancestry World Tree.)
+Last update 30 June 2006.

-Was a VERY comprehensive online searchable database of descendants of Richard Card (1598-1674) and Rebecca Card.
+A VERY comprehensive online searchable database of descendants of Richard Card (1598-1674) and Rebecca Card.
 A MUST SEE for Card researchers.
 The scope includes Volume II, Books I and II Descendents of James Card and His Two Wives; Volume I, Descendents of Joseph Card and his Wife Jane of Newport, Rhode Island; and various supplementary sources, particularly those from the internet.
-His overview to the contents of his page (June, 2000) is:
+His overview to the contents of his page (June, 2014) is:

 The base of this data is published in a series of books entitled Descendents of Richard Card and His Wife Rebecca of Rhode Island compiled by Mary Card Yarnell.
 I entered the information from Volume II, Books I and II Descendents ofJames Card and His Two Wives.
 As of October 3, 1999 I have also added the contents of Volume I, Descendents of Joseph Card and his Wife Jane of Newport, Rhode Island.
-After surfing the net for almost two years I have added about 6000 people to this database from the original 9000.
+After surfing the net for almost two years I have added hundreds of people to this database from the original 9000.
+The entire database holds over 35,000 individuals.
 Where possible I have updated the original information where one or more sources confirm the information.
 Where there was a conflict with the original data I left it.
 I will attempt to make internal links in the data that points to other significant collections of co-lateral family lines on the Net. ...

 Please note that the contents are not the result of my original research, but rather a compilation of information from various sources and other researchers.
 This is meant to be a central database and not intended to be a primary source.